 Pre-made rain barrels are available in many sizes and styles.
 They range in price from \$50 to over \$200.
-To save money, you can make your own rain barrel out of a food grade drum and plumbing parts that you can find at most hardware stores.
-An internet search of "How do I make a rain barrel" will result in a long list of how-to sites and videos like this one http://www.instructables.com/id/Rainwater-harvesting-Rain-Barrel-DIY/?ALLSTEPS#step1.
-Whatever instructions you follow, we recommend using a food grade drum and avoiding trash barrels, which may not be sturdy enough to stand up to the pressure of being full of water.
+To save money, you can make your own rain barrel out of a food-grade drum and plumbing parts that you can find at most hardware stores.
+An internet search of "How do I make a rain barrel" will result in a long list of how-to sites and videos, such as the Rainwater Harvesting: Rain Barrel DIY video on Instructables. com.
+Whatever instructions you follow, we recommend using a food-grade drum and avoiding trash barrels, which may not be sturdy enough to stand up to the pressure of being full of water.